-Whenever you use Microsoft Word to write something, the default page orientation is “Portrait”, and that’s what you’ll see in most documents.
-Still, some content looks better if written using the “Landscape” orientation, and it’s not difficult to set the entire document to follow that format.
-However, what happens if you only need one page to be landscape rather than the entire thing?
+Whenever you use Microsoft Word to write something, some content looks better using the “Landscape” orientation, and it’s not difficult to set the entire document to follow that format.
+However, what happens if you only need one page to be landscape rather than the whole thing?

-For instance, you might have a document with several pages of standard text and one page that has a table with a lot of columns – the table could really benefit from the landscape orientation, while the rest of the text needs to keep the default orientation.
-Of course, the table is just an example, and this can apply to any kind of on-page content.
+For instance, you might have a document with several pages of standard text and one page with a table full of many columns.
+The table could benefit from the landscape orientation.
+In contrast, the rest of the text requires the default orientation.
+Of course, a table is just an example, and this can apply to any on-page content.

-Whatever your particular case may be, the good news is that you can switch the orientation of individual pages within a Word document.
-The process simply requires you to make use of a formatting feature called “Section Breaks.”
-There are two ways to do this, and this article will provide an easy-to-follow guide to both.
+Whatever your particular case, the good news is that you can switch the orientation of individual pages within a Word document.
+The process requires you to use a formatting feature called “Section Breaks.”
+There are two ways to do this, and this article provides an easy-to-follow guide for both options.

-A new submenu will appear, and here you need to select “Next Page.”
+- In the new submenu that appears. select “Next Page.”
 You’ve now created the first section break in your document.

-You will now see a major change in your document—everything after the section break you’ve made (meaning pages two, three, and four) will have the landscape orientation.
-This is a step in the right direction, but it’s not what we want – we only want the second page to be this way.
+- You will now see a significant change in your document—everything after the section break you’ve made (meaning pages two, three, and four) feature the landscape orientation.
+The result is a step in the right direction, but it’s not what you want.
+You only require the second page to appear in landscape mode.